8 Free Multiplying by Multiples of 10 100 and 1000 Worksheet

 You can find more exercises on Multiplying by Multiples of 10 with 2-Digit Numbers from another article on our site.

-This activity refers to the process of performing multiplication operations between a 3-digit number and a multiple of 100.
+Now, after finishing the above discussion, let’s progress on performing multiplication operations between a 3-digit number and a multiple of 100.
 So, a multiple of 100 refers to any number that can be obtained by multiplying 100 by a whole number.
 When multiplying a three-digit number by a multiple of 100, the answer can be found by first multiplying the three-digit number by the multiple of 100’s whole number, and then adding the necessary number of zeros.

 Let’s see an example.